• Skip to primary navigation

 • 🥡 Storing & Reheating

 If you love hibachi teppanyaki cooking, try my other amazing Japanese steakhouse recipes!
-Hearty hibachi steak and shrimp, hibachi fried vegetables, yum yum sauce, and more!
+Hearty hibachi steak and shrimp, fried vegetables, zucchini, and more!

-We love our dipping sauces too, so it's always a debate between yum yum sauce, creamy mustard sauce (best served with hibachi chicken, pork, and/or beef), and ginger sauce (best served with seafood and/or vegetables).
+We love our dipping sauces, too, so it's always a debate between yum yum sauce, creamy mustard sauce, and ginger sauce (best served with seafood and vegetables).

 ❔ What Are Hibachi Noodles?

-Hibachi noodles are those fabulous soft, fried garlic noodles served at Japanese steakhouse restaurants like Benihana, Kyoto, and Kobe (as well as MANY other local hibachi and teppanyaki-style Japanese restaurants where the foods are grilled tableside).
+Hibachi noodles are those fabulous soft, fried garlic noodles served at Japanese steakhouse restaurants like Benihana, Kyoto, and Kobe.

-• Yakisoba, Lo Mein, or Angel Hair Pasta - (see additional notes below on traditional Japanese noodles used for hibachi cooking)
+• Yakisoba Noodles, Lo Mein, or Angel Hair Pasta - (see additional notes below on traditional Japanese noodles used for hibachi cooking)

 • Sesame Seed Oil - used to coat the noodles after draining and in the hibachi cooking oil blend.

-• Hibachi Cooking Oil - (see Hibachi Cooking Oil section below) the primary sauce used to fry up the noodles.
+• Hibachi Cooking Oil - (See the Hibachi Cooking Oil section below) is the primary sauce used to fry the noodles.

-• Butter - unsalted would work best, but since I never have unsalted on hand I just hold off on adding additional soy sauce or salting my noodles.
+• Unsalted Butter - would work best.
+I hold off on adding soy sauce or salting my noodles.

 • Garlic - finely minced garlic that will be sauteed in the butter before adding the noodles.